TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/filtering.md

 Filtering displays only the rows that meet criteria that you specify and hides rows that you do not want displayed.

-You can use any column on the **Marksheet** as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.
+You can use any column on the marksheet as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.

 > You can also filter by more than one column.
 By applying multiple filters, you can focus your attention on a particular group of pupils.
 {:.tip}